 Does exercise make you higher?

-It surely does!
-However, that doesn’t always have to do something with with marijuana or THC.
+Yes, proper exercise makes you higher!
+However, that doesn’t always have to do with marijuana or THC.

 Provided that you balance your energy levels and the effort right, an exercise that is challenging yet not too demanding will help you reach that blissful state of satisfaction after or during a good workout.